- Lesson Plan

 - Turn the light back on and have students discuss or record observations.
 Based on their findings, what conclusions can they reach to answer the original question?
 Were their predictions correct?

 - Discuss what occurs when the sunlight hits the surface of the moon.
-When students describe what they see, help them understand the when sunlight bounces off the surface of something, it is called a reflection.
+When students describe what they see, help them understand that when sunlight bounces off the surface of something, it is called a reflection.

 Extension for older grades